praanjalmishra/3DGS-CD/README.md

 ### Run on custom data

 #### 1. Data capture:

-Use your phone (tested with iPhone-13 mini) to capture >150 images for your scene, make object-level changes and capture another ~10 images of the changed state of the scene.
+Use your camera (tested with iPhone-13 mini camera) to capture >150 images for your scene, make object-level changes and capture another 4~10 images of the changed state of the scene.

 #### 2. Data Processing
 #### 3. Run our method